WILR96/WILR96.github.io/os-journal/week5.md

 ### Configure fail2ban for enhanced intrusion detection

 Fail2Ban is a log-monitoring intrusion prevention tool.
-It watches system logs for repeated authentication failures and automatically blocks suspicious IP addresses using firewall rules.
+It watches system logs for repeated authentication failures and automatically blocks suspicious IP addresses using firewall rules [5] .

 To begin, I installed Fail2Ban using: